 Additional keywords.
 Tecumseh Simon Kenton

 Credits.
 This page was last revised on October 2, 2016.
-This page originally submitted on October 1, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 182 times since then and 73 times this year.
+It was originally submitted on October 1, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 446 times since then and 9 times this year.
 Photos: 1, 2, 3, 4. submitted on October 1, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.